wp-plugins/receiptful-for-woocommerce/readme.txt

 == Description ==

-Receiptful supercharges your e-mail receipts to help you earn more money by increasing your Customer Lifetime Value.
-This plugin works alongside our web app to help you customize your WooCommerce receipts and include targeted upsells / promotions.
+= What you would experience =

+**Increased customer lifetime value**
+We're sending out some beautiful emails combined with a good upsell for your customer.
+Offering a deal to your existing customers will increase their average lifetime!

+**Increasing revenue**
+Because the customer loved **your** service, and gets a great deal for their next order, they will soon order again!
+Giving you extra revenue.

+**Setup in less than 10 minutes**
+As described below, setup is easy and quick!
+10 minutes for increased revue? *Who wouldn't want that?!*

+**Why FREE?**
+You can read about why we made Receiptful free here: [Taking a Moonshot](https://receiptful.com/blog/taking-a-moonshot/)

+**Quick setup**
+Installing Receiptful is simple.

+1. Download & Activate this plugin
+2. Sign up for a free Receiptful account
+3. Paste your API key in your site
+4. Add your personal branding to the email & choose your Upsell

+Simple huh?!

+**Need help?**
+[Open a support ticket](https://wordpress.org/support/plugin/receiptful-for-woocommerce), We're here to make your life easier!

-**Please Note:** You require a free Receiptful account ([sign up here](http://receiptful.com)) for this plugin to function fully.
+**Please Note:** You require a Receiptful account ([sign up here for a 100% **FREE** account](http://receiptful.com))

 == Installation ==

 1. Go to the **Plugins > Add New page** in your WordPress admin.
-2. Search for “Receiptful” and install the “Receiptful for WooCommerce” plugin.
+2. Search for "Receiptful" and install the "Receiptful for WooCommerce" plugin.
 3. Click **Activate Plugin**.
 4. Go to **WooCommerce > Settings > Receiptful** and enter your Receiptful API key.
-(If you haven't signed up for Receiptful yet, now is the time!)
+(If you haven't signed up for Receiptful yet, now's the time!)

 That's it!
 You can now customize your WooCommerce receipts and add upsells via your Receiptful dashboard.